 - Giving self-management advice on responding promptly to the symptoms of an exacerbation.

 - Starting appropriate treatment with oral steroids and/or antibiotics.

-- Use of noninvasive ventilation when indicated (ie persistent hypercapnic respiratory failure despite optimal medical treatment including oxygen therapy).
+- Use of NIV when indicated (ie persistent hypercapnic respiratory failure despite optimal medical treatment including oxygen therapy).

 - Use of Hospital-at-Home or assisted-discharge schemes.

 - High-dose short-acting bronchodilators (inhalers used with a spacer device are as effective as nebulisers).
-There is no evidence that the degree of bronchodilation achieved with ipratropium bromide is greater than that using a short-acting beta2 agonist for patients with acute exacerbations of chronic obstructive pulmonary disease (COPD).
+There is no evidence that the degree of bronchodilation achieved with ipratropium bromide is greater than that using a short-acting beta2 agonist for patients with acute exacerbations of COPD.

 - Oral steroids: